nigelhojinker/CCCtools/data-raw/Crosscheck.md

-CellChat object from `run_cellchat()` and the list from `run_cellphonedb()`, as well as an optional `threshold` argument should users wish to adjust the p-value (default: 0.05). `crosscheck()` returns a list of five elements: (1) Combined result (2) CellChat result (3) CellPhoneDB result (4) Summary table of containing number of interactions at each confidence level (5) CellChat object filtered to contain only significant interactions in both CellChat and CellPhoneDB.

-We classify the confidence level as such:
+CellChat object from `run_cellchat()` and the list from `run_cellphonedb()`, as well as an optional `threshold` argument should users wish to adjust the p-value (default: 0.05). `crosscheck()` returns a list of six elements: (1) CellChat result (2) CellPhoneDB result (3) Full combined result including non-significant interactions (4) Filtered combined result with only significant interactions in at least one tool (5) 3x3 contingency table of interaction types in both CellChat and CellPhoneDB (6) CellChat object filtered to contain only significant interactions in both CellChat and CellPhoneDB.
+We categorise interactions in the filtered result in terms of the agreement (and lack thereof) between CellChat and CellPhoneDB as such:

 - High: Interaction is significant in both CellChat and CellPhoneDB
 - Mid CellChat: Interaction is found only in CellChat, and p-value \<